dalepotter/podfox/README.md

 `podfox download ts --how-many=3` will download the 3 newest techsnap podcasts that have not yet been downloaded.
 (Skipping newer, but already downloaded ones).
 If the `--how-many` parameter is omitted, the `maxnum` parameter from the configuration file is used instead.

+`podfox download --save-file-with-date-and-episode-title` will save download episodes using their published date (in the format YYYY-MM-DD) and the episode title - for example `2015-10-22 Episode 237 A Rip in NTP  TechSNAP 237.mp3`.

 ### Pruning

 `podfox prune` will clean up episodes that are too old.
 If a max age is not set via parameter to command or in the configuration, then no pruning is done.